craigxchen/craigxchen.github.io/coffee.md

 ### Currently brewing:

 Random coffees from Black & White Coffee Roasters; everything they have is good.
 Also the Columbian decaf that Sey carries.
 Brandywine's co-ferments are great too.
+I've recently discovered Mod Cup Coffee and Hex Coffee, both of which I love.

 ### What is specialty coffee?